yabellini/tutorialgRaficosFN/README.md

 * learn how to generate a tutorial package developed in learnr
 * include in the tutorial a series of pedagogical tools described in the book [Teaching Tech Together](teachtogether.tech/)
 * that you could take advantage of the new Tutorial panel that comes in the [new version of RStudio](https://rstudio.com/products/rstudio/download/preview/).
+* learn how to change the tutorial styles based on [this post](https://education.rstudio.com/blog/2020/05/learnr-for-remote/)
 * to make a contribution to the celebration of Florence Nightingale (since I have not been able to participate in #30diasdegraficos)

 To install the package you have to download the .tar.gz or .zip (only for Windows) file and install the `tutorialgRaficosFN` package from the option Tools -> Install Packages -> Install from -> Package Archive File (.zip; .tar.gz).
 If you have the latest version of RStudio it will appear in your Tutorial panel.